About the Sonos Move

-Rechargeable Battery & Charging Base: The Sonos Move is equipped with a rechargeable battery that provides 8 to 10 hours of continuous playback time.
+Rechargeable Battery & Charging Base: The Sonos Move is equipped with a rechargeable battery that provides up to 11 hours of continuous playback time (may require a firmware update for the higher efficiency).
 The battery can easily be recharged using the included charging base.
 The charging base plugs into an AC wall outlet and the Sonos Move simply docks in the base to charge the battery.
 There is also a USB-C connector on the back of the Sonos Move which allows you to recharge the battery without the charging base by using a USB-C cable and a USB/AC power adapter (both sold separately).
 The included rechargeable battery should last about 3 years or 900 charges, after which you can purchase a replacement battery directly from Sonos.

 Sonos Wireless Multiroom Audio Eco-System: The Move is part of the Sonos wireless multiroom audio eco-system consisting of a family of wireless network speakers, players, and amplifiers.
 Start with a single Sonos product and add more Sonos products over time.
 With multiple zones, you can play the same or different songs in different rooms of your home.
 Compatible distributed audio sources include internet radio, online music services, local network music libraries, as well as hardwired inputs.
 Up to 32 Sonos devices and 16 groups can be connected in one system.
 The Sonos Move is compatible with the new Sonos S2 operating system (OS) and the older Sonos S1 operating system (OS).